haenaylee/haenaylee.github.io/_projects/drawing.md

     </div>
 </div>
 <div class="caption">
-    Left: Prior to any formal art instruction; my very first figure drawing and first time trying shadowing.
+    Left: My very first figure drawing and first time trying shadowing, prior to any formal art instruction.
 Center: Some practice sketches while watching YouTube videos on Renaissance drawing.
-Right: Tried drawing a character from an popular anime; definitely need to work on coloring...
+Right: Tried drawing a character from a popular anime.
 </div>

 I commissioned a local woodworker for a lovely desk to house all my art supplies - pictures coming soon.